susanodii/Glasp/Glasp.md

 ![](images/Topics.png)

 6.  **Popular** shows contents that people highlighted more.
-Contents that have more highlights, notes or saved are displayed on "Popular".
+Contents that have more highlights are displayed on "Popular".

 ![](images/popular.png)